duivesteyn/piOilPriceDisplay/README.md

 > Script that displays the Loading Screen, demonstrates internet connection and cme data pull OK.
 R

 updateDisplay.py
-> Script that displays price onto screen. (and updates on subsequent runs).
+> Script that displays price onto epaper screen (and updates on subsequent runs).

 getPrice.py
 > Script that gets price from data provider.

+printPrice.py
+> Optional code that gets Price and just displays it into the terminal.

 ## User Interface
 There are no user accessible options, all the setup done in python file.